-When I look at what has been written about Marcion’s ‘The Gospel of the Lord,’ I feel how I imagine the writer of the Gospel according to Luke perhaps felt when he wrote his introduction:
+When I look at what has been written about the gospel that Marcion called ‘The Gospel of the Lord,’ I feel how I imagine the writer of the Gospel according to Luke perhaps felt when he wrote his introduction:

 Now many have undertaken to compile an account of the things that have been fulfilled among us, like the accounts passed on to us by those who were eyewitnesses and servants of the word from the beginning.
 So it seemed good to me as well, because I have followed all things carefully from the beginning, to write an orderly account for you, most excellent Theophilus, so that you may know for certain the things you were taught.
 (NET Bible)

 The writer of Luke clearly thought that what had been previously written was not adequate for his readership, and I feel the same way regarding Marcion.
 The reports I have read appear to make too many assumptions regarding Marcion’s motives, and about what the exact contents of Marcion’s gospel might have been (and the same applies to the epistles in his Apostolicon).
 So, to paraphrase Luke:

 Now many have undertaken to compile an account of the writing of Marcion’s gospel, like the accounts passed on to us by those who read Marcion’s gospel from the beginning.
 So it seemed good to me as well, because I have followed all things carefully, to write an orderly account for you, most excellent reader, so that you may know for certain the things Marcion wrote.